Digitate wart

 Digitate or filiform warts are warts that often appear on the eyelids, lips, face, or neck.

 The warts tend to grow directly outwards from the skin.
-They have a spiky, thread-like or finger-like appearance.
+They have a spiky, thread-like, or finger-like appearance.
 They sometimes look and feel like tiny brushes, making them especially uncomfortable for the patient.

-As with other wart types, a number of treatments are available, including laser therapy, cryotherapy, salicylic acid, and other topical treatments.
+As with other wart types, several treatments are available, including laser therapy, cryotherapy, salicylic acid, and other topical treatments.